LocalBitcoins.com Review – Is It Scam or Legit?

 - Is trusted by at least 10 people

-- Is a verified seller (company account, email, phone number)
+- Is a verified seller (company account, email address, phone number)

 Also, do not post ads for purchasing Bitcoins, because that will just attract a lot of scammers.
 Instead, you should look for users who are actively selling Bitcoins.
 Also, you shouldn’t choose your seller based solely on the price.
 Look at the seller’s transaction history to see how he did in the past, and sometimes it’s worth paying 5% more in order to conduct a transaction with a more reputable seller.